djsweet/sidereal/README.md

 received, over a configurable time horizon with a configurable number of remembered events.
-If a producer tries to send a "source", "id" combination to a channel that has already received this combination, Thorium will report the publication as having been successful, but will not deliver the data to clients.
+If a producer tries to send a "source", "id" combination to a channel that has already received this combination, Thorium will report the publication as having been successful, but will not deliver the event to consumers.
 Within the constraints of the time horizon and maximum remembered "source", "id" combinations, this makes event publishing an idempotent operation.